aritra-codes/sparx-bookwork-tracker/README.md

 ---

+# 🔄 Updating

+**If you are in the middle of doing homework, either finish the homework or log out then log back in after updating.**

+- Remove the extension from your browser in 'Extensions' (or 'Add-ons').
+- Follow the installations instructions above.

+---

 # 😊 Reviews

 *"Truly, an impressive extension; it has saved me countless hours of noting down worthless checks!
 A feat of engineering that surely cannot be topped- its sleek design and easy usage makes the Sparx Bookwork Tracker dominant over all."*